-How The Rumpus Book Club Works: You pay $27 a month (plus shipping) and every month you get a book in the mail that hasn’t been released yet.
+How The Rumpus Book Club Works: You pay $27 a month and every month you get a book in the mail that hasn’t been released yet.
 We’ll discuss the book all month while we read it.
-You’re invited to a moderated online discussion with the author at the end of the month which we’ll edit and run on The Rumpus as a feature article (like this one).
+You’re then invited to an exclusive moderated online discussion with the author at the end of the month which we’ll edit and run on The Rumpus as a feature article (like these).

 Q: Who do I contact for customer service?
 A: firstname.lastname@example.org.

 Q: Are there refunds.
-A: No. But it’s easy to cancel your subscription and we tell you what books we choose as far in advance as possible.
+A: No. But it’s easy to cancel your subscription, and we tell you what books we will be choosing as far in advance as possible.

 Q: How do I find out about times for The Book Club chat with the author and stuff like that?
-A: Each book comes with a slip with the time and URL for the discussion.
-Also, we send announcements through our Book Club Announcement group (different from the discussion group) and our Book Club Facebook page.
+A: We send announcements through our Book Club Announcement Google group (different from the discussion group) and Poetry Book Club Google group.
 If you joined that book club but didn’t get an invitation to the announcement group please send an email to email@example.com.
 It’s not mandatory to join the announcement group or the discussion group.